shinolab/autd3-library-software/README.md

 ## :ballot_box_with_check: Requirements

 * If you use `link::SOEM` on Windows, install [Npcap](https://nmap.org/npcap/) with WinPcap API-compatible mode (recommended) or [WinPcap](https://www.winpcap.org/).
+    * This works on Windows 11

 * If you use `link::TwinCAT`, please see [how to install AUTDServer](https://github.com/shinolab/autd3-library-software/wiki/How-to-install-AUTDServer).
+    * Windows 11 might not be supported by TwinCAT

 ## :hammer_and_wrench: Build